SPC Johnny Nguyen

 Johnny’s rehabilitation began slowly.
 At first, he often became frustrated navigating obstacles on crutches and using his wheelchair.
 Gradually, his confidence increased and he learned how to walk on a prosthetic.
 When he first tried one on, Johnny says it felt foreign and painful.
 After much patience and practice, along with the support from the staff at the Center for the Intrepid in San Antonio, Johnny was able to walk without assistance less than a year after his injury.

-Johnny wants HFOT’s donors and supporters to know receiving a donated, specially adapted custom home will be life-changing.
+Johnny wants HFOT’s donors and supporters to know receiving a donated, specially adapted custom home is life-changing.
 “The words ‘thank you’ don’t seem to be enough when I think of the impact HFOT’s donors have left on the Veteran community.
 I appreciate that we are still in your hearts and minds.”